Don Lemon Says That Chicago Hate Crime Suspects ‘Had Bad Home Training’ [Video]

 While properly describing the incident as sickening, Sanders — who is evidently also a CNN political commentator — seemed to be claiming that it was a politically motivated crime instead.

 “We cannot callously go about classifying things as a hate crime.
 Motive here matters.
 So, was this for hate of Donald Trump…or was this for pure hate of white people?
-That matters, because if we start going around, and anytime someone says something or does something really egregious or really bad and sickening in sense, in connection with the president-elect, of Donald Trump or even President Obama for that matter, because of their political leanings, that is slippery territory.
+That matters, because if we start going around, and anytime someone says something or does something really egregious or really bad and sickening in sense, in connection with the president-elect, or Donald Trump or even President Obama for that matter, because of their political leanings, that is slippery territory.
 That is not a hate crime.
 Hate crimes are because of a person’s racial ethnicity, their religion, their gender, a disability.
 It isn’t your political leanings, because someone doesn’t like your political leanings, and they do something bad to you; that is not a hate crime.”

 Watch the clip below to get the full context of the discussion and draw your own conclusions.